jan-dolejsi/vscode-pddl-samples/README.md

 Fix the bug and re-run the test case - it should pass now.

+Export the plan to a `.plan` file keeping the proposed default name.
+Run Tasks > Run task... > validate (with report) and observe that a `.tex` file got created.
+Install [LaTeX Preview](https://marketplace.visualstudio.com/items?itemName=ajshort.latex-preview) extension to open the preview.

 ### Trucking

 This domain is interesting, because it generates a small search space and the planner does not run out of available memory even when you ask it to search for a more optimal plan (e.g. by using the `-n` flag in `popf`).

 Open the PDDL files of one of the test case and pres `Alt + P`.
 When prompted, select _specific options..._ and then type `-n` as the command-line option (or equivalent in your planner).